-Before turning to the important topic of this Roundtable, I want to provide you with a brief update to IIPA's comprehensive February 2005 Special 301 submission on China to the U.S. Trade Representative.
-In that submission we called for entering into a new, multilateral dialogue in the WTO with the Chinese government as a way to persuade it to take aggressive action - as promised in the Joint Commission on Commerce and Trade Meetings over one year ago - to significantly reduce the rate of piracy in all IPR sectors including the copyright sector.
+I have appended to our written testimony a copy of IIPA's comprehensive February 2005 Special 301 submission on China to the U.S. Trade Representative.
+In that submission we called for entering into a new, multilateral dialogue in the WTO with the Chinese government as a way to persuade it to take aggressive action - as promised in the Joint Commission on Commerce and Trade (JCCT) meetings over one year ago - to significantly reduce the rate of piracy in all IPR sectors including the copyright sector.
 We then provided a summary review of what had happened in China over the last year to redeem that commitment.
 Our conclusion: China has failed to comply with its commitment made over one year ago in the JCCT to significantly reduce piracy rates.
 While some modest reductions have occurred in some sectors, by no measure have piracy rates been significantly reduced.
 In fact little has changed in the marketplace for our members and their companies, despite reports of increased raiding activity and seizures of many pirate products.
-For the record, I am submitting a copy of that Special 301 submission which tells the story of the failure of an enforcement system to deter rampant piracy in the potentially largest market in the world.
+In my testimony today, I would like, for the record, to update that report and in the process to summarize it where appropriate.
+Our report tells the sad, frustrating story of the failure of an enforcement system to deter rampant piracy in the potentially largest market in the world.